akash-10-23/Secrets/README.md

 # Secrets

-This Web app allows user to submit thier secrets anonymously.
+This Web app allows user to submit their secrets anonymously.

 **For Register/Log in following methods can be used:**
 1. Using email and password.